informational alert

 The program is limited to interior tenant improvements, and maintenance and repair work.

-No. Each trade contractor should refer to the appropriate trade FPP FAQ for information.
+No. Each trade contractor should refer to the appropriate trade FPP FAQ section for more information.
 FPP is designed to streamline the permit process, not eliminate it.

 4. How do we begin with a new project?